Kaltwasser presents its sustainability report

 Reporting obligation from 2024: SMEs must also comply

 From 2024, the reporting obligation will apply to companies with 250 or more employees and a balance sheet total of more than 20 million euros or a turnover of more than 40 million euros.
-Those who start now can prepare at their leisure, raise awareness among their employees and firmly embed sustainability within the company.
-After all, a report is based on activities.
-These need to be established early on and steered collectively by the company team.
+Those who start now can prepare at their own pace, raise awareness amongst their staff and firmly embed sustainability within the organisation.
+After all, a report is based on the organisation’s activities.
+These need to be established at an early stage and driven forward collectively by the company team.

 Changes to reporting requirements from 2025